pyconau/2019.pycon-au.org/_pages/speaker-pack.md

 There will also be an audio connector (headphone/mini-jack).
 Please let the A/V team know if you are intending on playing audio when setting up for your talk so they can test sound levels before you start.

-If you have special requirements beyond this, please get in touch in advance with the AV team lead, Ryan: <ryan@nextdayvideo.com.au> or 0418 186 604.
+If you have special requirements beyond this, please get in touch in advance with the AV team lead, Ryan: <ryan@nextdayvideo.com.au> or on the Attendee Slack.

 ### Testing Your Laptop